 - Often we find that patients have completed a conservative care treatment course for their lower back or they have completed a conservative care treatment course for their hip, yet they still have pain.
 In this situation, conservative care may have been directed at the wrong pain triggers.

-- In patients like this, we treat the hip, spine, sacroiliac joint, sacrum areas with Prolotherapy (explained below) to bring stability into the area by restoring normal function to damaged or weakened spinal and hip ligaments.
+- In patients like this, we treat the hip, spine, sacroiliac joint, and sacrum areas with Prolotherapy (explained below) to bring stability into the area by restoring normal function to damaged or weakened spinal and hip ligaments.
 (The treatment is explained below in greater detail).

 As I got older, my lumbar scoliosis became worse.
 Why?

-In this section we are going to start introducing the idea of lumbar ligament laxity for the progression of lumbar scoliosis and how to treat it.
+In this section, we are going to start by introducing the idea of lumbar ligament laxity for the progression of lumbar scoliosis and how to treat it.
 Lumbar ligament laxity is a weakening or “stretched-out,” ligament problem that is allowing for lumbar hypermobility and a worsening curvature.
 This will be explained further below.

 Unfortunately, for the many people who had scoliosis “since they were a kid,” and did their best to manage it, their symptoms became worse.
 If this is happening to you, you are not unique to the idea of degenerative disc disease caused by worsening scoliosis but you probably feel alone and isolated when your back pain really flairs up.
 Researchers have been trying to figure out a way to help you by at least understanding what you are going through.